 Everyday cognition, medical cognition, psychology and law, memory for movement, education

-Day, RS, Hubal, RH, and Byerly, WB.
-"Alternative representations of side effects."
-Applied Cognitive Psychology (2010).
-(Academic Article)
+Day, R. S., et al. “Alternative representations of side effects.”
+Applied Cognitive Psychology, 2010.

-Hubal, R, and Day, RS.
-"Understanding the Frequency and Severity of Side Effects: Patients vs. Medical Experts."
-American Association of Artificial Intelligence (2006).
-(Academic Article)
+Hubal, R., and R. S. Day.
+“Understanding the Frequency and Severity of Side Effects: Patients vs. Medical Experts.”
+American Association of Artificial Intelligence, 2006.

 Comprehension of OTC Medications in Older Adults awarded by Consumer Healthcare Products Association (Principal Investigator).
 2014

 Usability Testing of Model Medical Device Patient Labeling awarded by Food and Drug Administration (Principal Investigator).
 1999 to 2001

 (92-0231) Memory for Dance: Implications for Instruction awarded by Mary Duke Biddle Foundation (Principal Investigator).
 1991 to 1992